 Homemade Cookies– 1.
-Make a batch of your favorite homemade cookies and use kitchen gift labels to make them personal!
+Make a batch of your favorite homemade cookies.
+My personal favorite are homemade gingerbread, but chocolate chip are good too!
 I set aside one weekend and make all my kitchen gifts in one batch and let all the kids pitch in to help.

 Personalized Gift – 2.
 I like to give personalized ornaments as gifts to everyone on my gift list.
 I can make a new ornament for each year so I never run out of ideas for gifts.